-Don’t wax the entire piece at one time, but instead work in smaller, more manageable areas such as the side of a chest of drawers.
+Don’t wax the entire piece at one time, but instead work in smaller, more manageable areas such as the side of a small chest of drawers.

 On larger flat surfaces, apply Chalk Paint® Wax in the same direction as the wood grain and then even off by wiping from end to end.
 Remove the excess wax in the same direction.